Movement-2016/Concierge/README.md

 If there are errors sending email or the contact email or the domain changes you'll need to re-run the GMail auhorization script.
 Please see bin/gmail-auth.js for details.

+#### cron Reboots

+Because of a memory leak tracked back to mismatches in [Node and expressjs](https://github.com/expressjs/express/issues/2997) there was a time when we rebooted the server in a crontab twice a day.
+This may or may not be the case as you read this.
+Check for crontabs as root (sudo) as well as ec2-user before ruling it out.

 ## License

 MIT